|Modern Pulp||Oct 20 2017|

 When Pam Grier goes bad, she goes all the way bad.
 In the Roger Corman produced Women in Cages, she’s the head matron of a hellhole prison somewhere in the Philippines and spends the movie permanently covered in a sheen of sweat as she sneeringly tortures her beautiful female convicts.
 The girls endure every manner of humiliation—the rack, rats, snakes, the hole, leeches, electric shocks, and some really harsh words.
 Oh, and the whole prison is basically a racket to sell the women into sexual slavery, so there’s that problem too.

 Women in prison movies are misogynist by definition, but there is still a line somewhere and, though it’s difficult to know exactly where it is, it isn’t difficult to know when it’s been crossed.
-Anyway, once Grier has been disturbingly dispatched, the escape takes a few more twists and turns which we won’t give away.
+Anyway, once Grier has been disturbingly dispatched, the escape takes a few more turns which we won’t give away.
 We’ll just sum up by voting thumbs down on this one, and footnote by adding that we’re glad Pam went on kill so many men in her later movies.
 Women in Cages premiered in the U.S. today in 1971.

 |Vintage Pulp||Jan 14 2009|